javayaga/Employee-Tracker/README.md

 # Employee-Tracker
-A solution for managing a company's employees using node, inquirer, and MySQL
+A solution for managing a company's employees using Node, Inquirer, and MySQL